kklimov1/Income_Classification_Analysis/README.md

 Notes:
 To create this project, I used a pre-production version of Tensorflow, meant for the new M1 chip.
 Therefore not all of my packages were compatible.
 I was not able work entirely in one environment, so if you see execution counts, on the left side of the notebook, drop significantly, this was do to me changing environments.

-The following files were used by me to save data while changing environments, and are not required on successful passthrough: 'clf_scores', 'test_set', 'clf_scores_complete', 'validation_set', 'training_set'
+The following files were used by me to save data while changing environments, and are not required on successful passthrough: 'clf_scores.csv', 'test_set.csv', 'clf_scores_complete.csv', 'validation_set.csv', 'training_set.csv'

 This notebook contains only my work.
 I have not copied any of the code, as all of it was written by me from scratch.
 Enjoy!